PG&E’s falling stock price worries fire victims eyeing deal

 PG&E agreed to set up the $13.5 billion fund for the victims as part of its plan to emerge from bankruptcy this summer, with half the amount coming from stock in the company.
 The prospect of owning stock in the company that ruined their lives has never been popular among the victims, but it has become even more unsettling during the market upheaval.

 Since hitting a six-month high of $18.34 on Feb.
 11, PG&E’s stock has lost roughly half its value.
-The shares rose 37 cents to $9.20 during late afternoon trading Wednesday.
+The shares rose 42 cents Wednesday to close at $9.25.
 That decline is even more severe than the benchmark Standard & Poor’s 500 index, which has fallen by about 25% during the same stretch.

 Montali didn’t take any action requiring revisions to the PG&E plan, clearing the way for the company to begin sending out ballots to more than 400,000 parties who will vote on the reorganization plan.
 But he left the door open for further supplements to the plan as attorneys for the victims and PG&E try to work out their latest differences with a mediator.